zionsg/WordPress-with-Composer/README.md

 Ideally, WordPress, themes and plugins should be managed as dependencies instead of committing them to source control and spending inordinate effort to maintain them and keep them in sync with their original source.

-Only the child theme should be committed to source control and hence it is shown with this application.
+Only the child theme may be committed to source control and hence it is shown with this application.

 ## Requirements
 - [PHP](http://php.net/) >= 7.0